Jeremy KayeProduct Engineer

 The solution

-Series of the Week wraps curated YouTube playlists in a Netflix-style UI — episode lists, continue-watching, season organization, and a weekly featured pick.
-The video plays via the YouTube API; the experience around it is built from scratch.
+Series of the Week wraps curated YouTube playlists in a Netflix-style UI — featured series, category rows, show pages with episode grids, season navigation, and a weekly editorial pick.
+The video plays through the YouTube API so creators keep their views and revenue.

 01